Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Abstract

 \section{Abstract}

-{ Anomaly detectors are widely used in industrial production to detect and localize unknown defects in query images.
-These detectors are trained on nominal images and have shown success in distinguishing anomalies from most normal samples.
-However, hard-nominal examples are scattered and far apart from most normalities, they are often mistaken for anomalies by existing anomaly detectors.
-To address this problem, we propose a simple yet efficient method: \textbf{H}ard Nominal \textbf{E}xample-aware \textbf{T}emplate \textbf{M}utual \textbf{M}atching (HETMM).
-Specifically, \textit{HETMM} aims to construct a robust prototype-based decision boundary, which can precisely distinguish between hard-nominal examples and anomalies, yielding fewer false-positive and missed-detection rates.
-Moreover, \textit{HETMM} mutually explores the anomalies in two directions between queries and the template set, and thus it is capable to capture the logical anomalies.
-This is a significant advantage over most anomaly detectors that frequently fail to detect logical anomalies.
-Additionally, to meet the speed-accuracy demands, we further propose \textbf{P}ixel-level \textbf{T}emplate \textbf{S}election (PTS) to streamline the original template set. \textit{PTS} selects cluster centres and hard-nominal examples to form a tiny set, maintaining the original decision boundaries.
-Comprehensive experiments on five real-world datasets demonstrate that our methods yield outperformance than existing advances under the real-time inference speed.
-Furthermore, \textit{HETMM} can be hot-updated by inserting novel samples, which may promptly address some incremental learning issues. }
+{Anomaly detectors are widely used in industrial manufacturing to detect and localize unknown defects in query images.
+These detectors are trained on anomaly-free samples and have successfully distinguished anomalies from most normal samples.
+However, hard-normal examples are scattered and far apart from most normal samples, and thus they are often mistaken for anomalies by existing methods.
+To address this issue, we propose \tb{H}ard-normal \tb{E}xample-aware \tb{T}emplate \tb{M}utual \tb{M}atching (HETMM), an efficient framework to build a robust prototype-based decision boundary.
+Specifically, \ti{HETMM} employs the proposed \tb{A}ffine-invariant \tb{T}emplate \tb{M}utual \tb{M}atching (ATMM) to mitigate the affection brought by the affine transformations and easy-normal examples.
+By mutually matching the pixel-level prototypes within the patch-level search spaces between query and template set, \ti{ATMM} can accurately distinguish between hard-normal examples and anomalies, achieving low false-positive and missed-detection rates.
+In addition, we also propose \ti{PTS} to compress the original template set for speed-up. \ti{PTS} selects cluster centres and hard-normal examples to preserve the original decision boundary, allowing this tiny set to achieve comparable performance to the original one.
+Extensive experiments demonstrate that \ti{HETMM} outperforms state-of-the-art methods, while using a 60-sheet tiny set can achieve competitive performance and real-time inference speed (around 26.1 FPS) on a Quadro 8000 RTX GPU. \ti{HETMM} is training-free and can be hot-updated by directly inserting novel samples into the template set, which can promptly address some incremental learning issues in industrial manufacturing.}

 \keywords{Anomaly detection, Defect segmentation, Template matching, Real-time inference, Hot update}